r-barnes/richdem/docs/depression_filling.rst

 closer to a depression's spill point.

 This must be done carefully.
-In floating-point DEMs, the value ε is non-constant and must be chosen using the `std::nextafter` function.
+In floating-point DEMs, the value ε is non-constant and must be chosen using the !`std::nextafter` function.
 If a depression is too large, the imposed gradient may result in the interior of the depression being raised above the surrounding landscape.
 Using `double` instead of `float` reduces the potential for problems at a cost of twice the space used.
 If a